thumbnail image

 Associate Professor & Certified Nurse-Midwife

 Dr. Erickson earned a BSN from the University of Michigan in 2003 and a Masters for Midwifery and Women's Health from the University of Illinois Chicago in 2005.
 After practicing for several years she returned to UIC for graduate study in Behavioral Neuroscience and ultimately completed a PhD at Oregon Health and Science University in 2018.
 She has practiced as a CNM for over 18 years, as a result informs and inspires research questions.
 Dr. E joined the University of Arizona in Tucson in 2022.
 Her work has been supported through various awards including the NICHD K12 BIRCWH, a K99/R00 via NINR, institutional and foundation funding mechanisms.
+She is an Associate Professor in the Department of Physiology in the College of Medicine.
 Outside of the University of Arizona she serves as the Chair for the Division of Research for the American College of Nurse-Midwives and is an associate member of the State of Arizona Maternal Mortality Review Committee.
-She is currently open to mentoring graduate students from Physiology, Nursing, Pharmacy or the Clinical Translational Sciences Graduate Program.
+She is currently open to mentoring graduate students from Physiology, Nursing, or the Clinical Translational Sciences Graduate Program.

 Clinical Research Staff